1928 Summer Olympics medal table

+represents countries that won at least one gold medal.

+represents countries that won at least one silver medal but no gold medals.

+represents countries that won at least one bronze medal (no gold or silver).

+represents participating countries that did not win medals.

+represents entities that did not participate at the 1928 Summer Olympics.

 This 1928 Summer Olympics medal table comprises two tables of countries ranked by the number of medals won during the 1928 Summer Olympics.

 The 1928 Summer Olympics were held in and around Amsterdam in the Netherlands from 17 May 1928 to 22 August 1928.
 A total of 2,883 athletes from 46 countries participated in the sports competition, in 14 sports and 109 events.
 Additionally, five art competitions were held with 13 events combined.
 327 sports medals and 29 arts medals were awarded during the 1928 Summer Olympics.
 A total of 5,901 souvenir medals were given; 5,139 medals to contestants and officials, and 762 medals to persons that contributed to the Olympics by rendering their services.
 The souvenir medals are not displayed in the medal tables.